marmelab/ra-supabase/packages/ra-supabase/README.md

 Make sure you enabled the specified providers in your Supabase instance:
 - [Hosted instance](https://supabase.com/docs/guides/auth/social-login)
 - [Local instance](https://supabase.com/docs/reference/cli/config#auth.external.provider.enabled)

+This also requires you to configure the redirect URLS on your supabase instance:

+1. Go to your dashboard
+1. Set **Site URL** to your application URL
+1. Add your application URL in the **Redirect URLs** section

 To disable email/password authentication, set the `disableEmailPassword` prop: